- Event (4)

 The positive side to the COVID-19 crisis was that it prompted a wave of innovation in business.
-As part of BrightGen’s service management team, I speak to customers every day about how they can take advantage of Salesforce to change and adapt.
+As part of BrightGen’s service management team, I’m always working with customers to see quick wins with Salesforce.

 I’ve gathered a few examples of how our team has helped our customers in the last couple of months.
-I hope these will be helpful hints to get you thinking differently about some of the challenges you might be facing when it comes to getting value from Salesforce.
+I hope these will be helpful hints to get you thinking differently about getting value from Salesforce.
 It’s not always as difficult as you might think!

-A couple of our customers found that they were wasting a lot of time uploading documents to both Salesforce and Microsoft SharePoint.
-This was doubling their efforts but they needed to make the documents available for different internal audiences.
-They wanted to find out if they could upload the document to one place and have it save in multiple locations at once.
+A couple of our customers found that they were wasting time uploading documents to both Salesforce and Microsoft SharePoint.
+This doubled their efforts and they needed to make the documents available for different internal audiences.
+They wanted to know if they could upload the document to one place and have it save in multiple locations.

 This is something BrightGen has enabled for several companies.
-If you need to attach files knowing your whole business is using the same version, we can configure it for you in Salesforce.
-This way files can be centrally stored and retrieved either in Salesforce, where potentially the majority of the day-to-day activity occurs, or directly via the application.
+If you need to attach files for your business to use one version, we can configure it in Salesforce.
+Then you can centrally store and retrieve either in Salesforce, or directly via the application.
 We have done this for organisations using Microsoft Sharepoint and also Power Automate.

 A different customer told me they were frustrated with creating repeat Conga Forms from scratch for relatively minor purposes.
 They needed to record signatures to get things authorised but the process was highly manual.
-They had to record the same data across multiple systems and the admin of filling in Salesforce fields was laborious, risking human error when recording data.
+They had to record the same data across multiple systems.
+The admin of filling in Salesforce fields was laborious, risking human error when recording data.
 Sometimes data was being skipped altogether.

 We showed them how to create pre-populated forms.
 As the forms didn’t need to be signed for legal reasons, it could be done electronically.
-This could then all be set up so that Salesforce fields would automatically be updated with new data, including the authorisation signature.
+They could then set this up so that Salesforce fields would get updated with new data, including the authorisation signature.
 Everything is now available in one place, rather than across multiple systems.
 Their process is digitalised, low-effort and automatic.

 BrightGen’s service management team implemented Recaptcha for them.
-This solution has saved them time and effort trawling through emails to find what they really wanted to see as well as saving data storage space which helps with processing speeds.
+This solution has saved them time and effort trawling through emails to find what they really wanted to see.
+They could also save data storage space, which helps with processing speeds.

 Pardot users: did you know that when you migrate to the Lightning experience in Salesforce, you should also upgrade Pardot?
 We guided one of our customers through this Pardot transition, helping them rethink their entire customer journey in the process enabling them to utilise the B2B analytics that come with Pardot functionality.
 With a little bit of planning and thought as to your customer’s journey, you will be able to analyse the associated data.